mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 16 June 2025

-- The average temperature today is 17.42˚C,
+- The average temperature today is 19.55˚C,
-- With highs of 18.62˚C and lows of 16.64˚C,
+- With highs of 20.55˚C and lows of 18.25˚C,
-- It may feel like 17.23˚C with scattered clouds
+- It may feel like 19.39˚C with few clouds
-- The wind speed is 2.24m/s and visibility is 10000m
+- The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 1028hPa and humidity is 77%
+- The pressure is 1028hPa and humidity is 70%
 - The sun will rise at 03:48 and set at 20:29

 <!-- weather_marker ends -->